uselagoon/lagoon-cli/docs/commands/lagoon_configuration_add-user.md

-## lagoon config default
+## lagoon configuration add-user

-Set the default Lagoon to use
+Add a new Lagoon context user

 ```
-lagoon config default [flags]
+lagoon configuration add-user [flags]
 ```

 ### Options

 ```
-  -h, --help   help for default
+  -h, --help             help for add-user
+      --name string      The name to reference this user as
+      --ssh-key string   The full path to this users ssh-key
 ```

 ### Options inherited from parent commands